vega/vega-tooltip/docs/creating_your_tooltip.md

 **You will not see a tooltip if you skip this step.**

 You have to define the tooltip property in Vega or Vega-Lite.
 Note that if you don't use `vega-tooltip`, Vega will use native tooltips instead.
 Vega Tooltip automatically formats the data.
 Literal values are coerced to strings.
 Arrays will be shown in line.
-For Object values, each key-value pair is displayed in its own row in a table.
+For object values, each key-value pair is displayed in its own row in a table.

+Vega tooltip handles some keys in object valued tooltips differently.
+For example, a field called `title` automatically becomes the title of the tooltip.
+A field called `image` automatically adds an embedded image that uses the field value as the URL.

 ### In Vega